MorrisMA/M65C02A/README.md

     override prefix instruction, the ASR operation can be applied to the X and Y registers.

-    (16)    M65C02A core provides a true arithmetic left right, ASL, operation for accumulator addressing mode versions of the ASL A instruction.
+    (16)    M65C02A core provides a true arithmetic left shift, ASL, operation for accumulator addressing mode versions of the ASL instruction.
 When ASL A is prefixed by IND or ISZ, the operation performed is an arithmetic left shift which sets the V flag if an integer overflow results from the shift operation.